bab226/MDTools/README.md

-Scripts using MDAnalysis and MDTraj to analyze MD simulations
 - 👋 Hi, I’m @bab226
 - 👀 I’m a researcher in the Biophysics Department at Yale University.
 I work in Dr. Zachary Levine's lab (http://www.zachlevine.com/) and am interested in simulating molecular motions for single-molecule experiments and simulations and their sequential analysis.
 - 🌱 I’m currently working on developing our in-house analysis scripts for FCS experiments and analysis.